 In summary the proposed change should aid NSW residents when taking the big financial step of buying a home.

-For more insights on the property-market, CPD opportunities and more, subscribe free today to The Law Informer monthly Newsletter.
+For more insights on the property-market, CPD opportunities and more, subscribe free today to The Conveyancing Digest monthly Newsletter.